rosecvpr22/rosecvpr22.github.io/index.md

 </div>

-**Talk 5: Uncertainty and robustness in deep learning**
+**Talk 5: Building neural networks that know what they don’t know**

 <img style="float: left;margin-right: 7px;" src="pics/balajilaxminarayan.jpg" alt="Balaji Lakshminarayanan" width="200"/>
 <div style="text-align: justify">
-<a href="http://www.gatsby.ucl.ac.uk/~balaji/">Balaji Lakshminarayanan</a> is a staff research scientist at Google Brain in Mountain View (USA), working on Machine Learning and its applications.
-His research interests are in scalable, probabilistic machine learning.
-Dr. Lakshminarayanan’s PhD thesis was focused on exploring (and exploiting :) connections between neat mathematical ideas in (nonparametric) Bayesian land and computationally efficient tricks in decision tree land, to get the best of both worlds.
-More recently, he has focused on probabilistic deep learning: uncertainty and robustness in deep learning, out-of-distribution robustness of generative models, deep generative models including generative adversarial networks (GANs), normalizing flows and variational auto-encoders (VAEs), and applying probabilistic deep learning ideas in healthcare and Google products.
+<a href="http://www.gatsby.ucl.ac.uk/~balaji/">Balaji Lakshminarayanan</a> is a staff research scientist at Google Brain.
+His recent research is focused on probabilistic deep learning, specifically, uncertainty estimation, out-of-distribution robustness and applications.
+Before joining Google Brain, he was a research scientist at DeepMind.
+He received his PhD from the Gatsby Unit, University College London where he worked with Yee Whye Teh.
+He has co-organized several workshops on "Uncertainty and Robustness in deep learning" and served as Area Chair for NeurIPS, ICML, ICLR and AISTATS.
+<br><b>Abstract:</b> Deep neural networks can make overconfident errors and assign high confidence predictions to inputs far away from the training data.
+Well-calibrated predictive uncertainty estimates are important to know when to trust a model's predictions, especially for safe deployment of models in applications where the train and test distributions can be different.
+I'll first present some concrete examples that motivate the need for uncertainty and out-of-distribution (OOD) robustness in deep learning.
+Next, I'll present an overview of our recent work focused on building neural networks that know what they don’t know: this includes methods which improve single model uncertainty (e.g. <a href="https://arxiv.org/abs/2006.10108">spectral-normalized neural Gaussian processes</a>), methods which average over multiple neural network predictions such as Bayesian neural nets and <a href="https://arxiv.org/abs/1612.01474">deep ensembles</a>, and methods that leverage better representations (e.g. <a href="https://arxiv.org/abs/2106.03004">improving “near-OOD” detection</a>).
 </div>